Asana/locheck/README.md

 ```

 Other install methods may be added upon request as we discover people's needs.
 This project is very new and setting up new installation methods takes time.

+Locheck is not yet popular enough to be in `homebrew/core` and we haven't created a tap yet.

 ## Usage